 “I can definitely see why people are skeptical of new therapies with big claims, particularly in a field where the patient population is so vulnerable,” says Miranda.
 “Unless you witness the effects first-hand in a patient suffering from chronic pain or withdrawal, it is very easy to remain skeptical.”

-- Miranda, A. and Taca, A. (2017).
-Neuromodulation with percutaneous electrical nerve field stimulation is associated with reduction in signs and symptoms of opioid withdrawal: a multisite, retrospective assessment.
-Am J Drug Alcohol Abuse.
-Doi: 10.1080/00952990.2017.1295459.
+- A. Miranda and A. Taca, “Neuromodulation with percutaneous electrical nerve field stimulation is associated with reduction in signs and symptoms of opioid withdrawal: A multisite, retrospective assessment,” Amer.
+J. Drug Alcohol Abuse, 2017. doi: 10.1080/00952990.2017.1295459.

 - N. D. Volkow, T. R. Frieden, P. S. Hyde, and S. S. Cha, “Medication-assisted therapies: Tackling the opioid-overdose epidemic,” New Eng.
 J. Med., vol. 370, pp. 2063–2066, May 2014.